stevedekorte/openalkit/README.md

 Threw this together for a small iPhone game I was working on.
 It seems to work, but is pretty basic.
 Patches appreciated.

- - Steve Dekorte
-steve@dekorte.com

-Some style & minor fixes by Jeremy Knope <jerome@buttered-cat.com>
+Some style & minor fixes were contributed by Jeremy Knope.